Effective Date July 25, 2014

-NPR collects geolocation data through the NPR Services for purposes of offering visitors relevant content, including content from nearby Member stations.
-Geolocation data consists of general location information based on latitude and longitude, rounded to a few miles radius, or based on IP addresses.
+NPR collects a visitor's geolocation data through the NPR Services for purposes of offering visitors relevant content, including content from nearby Member stations.
+Geolocation data consists of general location information based on latitude and longitude (if the visitor has enabled location services for an NPR application on the visitor's mobile device), or NPR may approximate a visitor's location based on the IP address of the visitor's computer or mobile device.

 Gathering of Information

-- NPR collects contact information, such as name, address, email address, and phone number, that users voluntarily submit by, for example, registering for newsletters or an NPR account, creating a public profile for your account, making a purchase in the NPR Shop, sharing a story, or submitting comments or materials to NPR.
+NPR collects contact information, such as name, address, email address, and telephone number, that visitors voluntarily submit by, for example, registering for newsletters or an NPR account, signing on to the NPR Services through their social media account, creating a public profile for an NPR account, making a purchase in the NPR Shop, sharing a story, or submitting comments or materials to NPR.

-- NPR collects credit card numbers provided by NPR Shop customers.
+- NPR collects credit card information provided by NPR Shop customers.

 - NPR's web server creates access logs for visitors to the NPR Services, recording such information as IP address, date and time of visit, path taken, browser, list of files downloaded or viewed, and time spent listening to audio.

-- NPR collects information from a visitor's mobile device or app, including device identifier, operating system, phone model, app version and automobile make.
+- NPR collects information from a visitor's mobile device or app, including unique device identifier, operating system, phone model, app version and/or automobile make (for certain connected car platforms).

 - NPR may collect information related to content preferences.

-- NPR may collect a visitor's personal information (such as age or gender) (a) that the visitor has chosen to associate with the visitor's social media account(s), with the visitor's specific additional consent, or (b) in aggregated, non-identifying form through third party vendors.
+- NPR may collect a visitor's other personal information (such as age or gender) (a) that the visitor has chosen to associate with the visitor's social media account(s), or (b) in aggregated, non-identifying form through third-party vendors.

 Use of Information

-- NPR uses the personal information it gathers (a) to provide requested products and services, (b) to identify users when NPR publishes material they submitted, and (c) for internal NPR and NPR Member station purposes.
+NPR uses the personally-identifying information it gathers (a) to provide requested products and services, (b) to identify visitors when NPR publishes material they submitted, and (c) for internal purposes and for marketing, fundraising, membership and communications purposes of NPR and NPR Member stations.

-- NPR uses access logs, content preferences, cookies, web beacons, and third party analytics data to analyze use of the NPR Services, offer interactive features, and personalize the NPR Services, such as by recalling user information so that the user does not have to re-enter it, offering local station content or other content that may be of interest to the visitor, and displaying more relevant sponsorship messages.
+- NPR uses access logs, content preferences, information about visitor listening activity, cookies, web beacons, and third-party analytics data to analyze use of the NPR Services, offer interactive features, and personalize the NPR Services, such as by recalling visitor information so that the visitor does not have to re-enter it, offering local station content or other content that may be of interest to the visitor, and displaying more relevant sponsorship messages.
+NPR and the Member stations localized to or associated with a visitor's account also may use information about listening activity and content preferences for internal purposes and for marketing, fundraising, membership and communications purposes.

 Sharing Information with Third Parties

-- Any information a user posts or shares through the NPR Services will become available to the public.
+- Any information a visitor submits, posts to or shares through the NPR Services will become available to the public.

-- NPR will release user information when required to do so by law or when it believes it is necessary to protect NPR, NPR employees, users of the NPR Services, or the public.
+- NPR will release visitor information when required to do so by law or when it believes it is necessary to protect NPR, NPR employees, NPR Member stations, NPR Member station employees, visitors to the NPR Services, sponsors, service providers, the public, or others.

 If you have questions, wish to correct, update or remove any of your personal information, or wish to opt out of future communications from NPR, please Contact Us.